 Val Thorens Average Snow And Weather Conditions

-The guarantee hasn’t actually been called in to force because it’s a bit of a no-brainer really – Europe’s highest proper ski resort, with its own glacier ski area, until recently open for summer skiing and boarding in July and August isn’t likely to have much of a snow cover problem in winter is it?
-99% of the terrain is located between 2000 and 3230m.
-And just to make doubly double safe Val Thorens has more than 350 snow guns covering around 40% of the slopes.
+The guarantee has rarely been called in to force because it’s a bit of a no-brainer really – Europe’s highest ski resort, with its own glacier ski area, until recently open for summer skiing and boarding in July and August, isn’t likely to have much of a snow cover problem in winter.
+99% of the terrain is located between 2000 and 3230m, and just to make doubly double safe Val Thorens has more than 350 snow guns covering around 40% of the slopes.

 *For full details of the Snow Guarantee visit the Val Thorens website.